akolechkin/rocket/README.rst

 Rocket is a collection of modules that make interacting with remote API's easy.
 Rocket comes with a code generation system for using an IDL to describe the remote source's API.

-The complexity of implementing the API is largely taken care of by Rocket.
+There is complexity in implementing a remote API so Rocket tries to handle all of that for you and let you focus on what's unique about this particular API.

-Let's say we want to connect wo the Awesome API to fetch the top item off the 'cool stuff' list.
+Let's say we want to connect to the Awesome API and fetch the top item off the 'cool stuff' list with HTTP GET.
 The IDL for this API might look like below:

 ::